serdug/kitri/README.md

 * For non-accountants.
 Anyone who learns about bookkeeping principles or has basic understanding how accounting works can find it ideal for trial & error accounting.

 * A no-brainer tool designed to reconcile trial accounts with spreadsheets of transactions.
-It enables to create a trial Balance Sheet and a Profit & Loss Statement locally with almost unlimited flexibility in virtually no time: no need to worry about connectivity, upload transactions and store any data in databases of third parties.
+It enables to create a trial Balance Sheet and a Profit & Loss Statement locally with almost unlimited flexibility in virtually no time: no need to worry about connectivity, upload transactions and store any data in the cloud.

 * Kitri aggregates amounts of recorded transactions by accounts in accordance with a user-defined structure